 From October 2020, the Company conducted another of 3,500 metres of aircore drilling and 750 metres of core drilling to extend the copper mineralization discovered at two of the high-priority targets identified during the 2019 exploration program, and potentially vector into higher grade areas.
 Further encouraging analytical drilling results including Hole D3-C1, which intersected 3.98 metres grading 0.39% Copper from 71.45 metres, were received in early 2021.
 This hole was meaningful as it occurred some 850 metres northeast of Hole D2-C1 that intersected 5.50 metres Copper and Hole D2-C2 that intersected 5.56 metres grading 0.47% Copper during the 2019 field season.
 Additional drilling is warranted to further expand this copper mineralization at the D Prospect as well as test other priority targets.

-In March 2021, Japan Oil, Gas and Metals National Corporation (“JOGMEC”) became a new joint venture partners with BeMetals to advance the Pangeni Project.
+In March 2021, Japan Organization for Metals and Energy Security (“JOGMEC”) became a new joint venture partners with BeMetals to advance the Pangeni Project.
 To date, JOGMEC has contributed approximately US$1.9 million for money-in-the-ground exploration at the Pangeni Copper Project and additional exploration expenses are shared on a pro-rata basis.
 This investment from JOGMEC is helping to accelerate exploration at the property.

 During 2021 the Company completed 1,382 metres of core drilling in six core holes, 4,353 metres of shallow aircore, and a helicopter‐borne electromagnetic (“EM”) survey over the Pangeni Copper Project.
 The interpretation of the EM survey data was integrated with previous geophysical and geological interpretations of the Pangeni Copper Project.
 The EM data improved exploration target selection and mapping of the Kalahari sand cover units.
 Four priority targets were identified from the aircore program for testing with core drilling in 2021.
 These were related to both the D‐Prospect and two new standalone exploration targets, namely the Q and F targets.
 The results from this program were released the Company’s January 25, 2022 news release.